 Lachenalia, Ornithogalum, Cyrtanthus, Babiana and other genera.
 The

 Lachenalia collection is the most complete collection in the world.
 Accessions of the same species, collected at different localities, are conserved separately in order to retain genetic variation within the species and genus.
-Thus collection is characterized not only phenotypically but also on information regarding cytogenetics, fertility, ease of propagation susceptibility to virus and other pathogens etc. Our local
+Thus collection is characterized not only phenotypically but also on information regarding cytogenetics, fertility, ease of propagation susceptibility to virus and other pathogens etc.

 The ARC has been involved in the breeding of flower bulbs for more than 40 years.
 During this time more than 30 flower bulb cultivars were released.
 Many of the indigenous flower bulb crops do have potential to be utilized commercially or are already being utilized.
 Recent breeding activities concentrated on